 Two muscles extend the hip joint:

 Gluteus Maximus and Hamstrings connects the legs to the spine at the back of the body

 The Latissimus Dorsi is the only muscle that connects the arms to the spine

 Put simply, initiating the leg movement from the hip, uses the muscles that connect our legs to our spine and ensures the workload is transferred into the trunk/core and allows for effective human movement.

-It will also allow you to displace the additional 8-10kg of water above your legs, which will in turn create a sleeker, longer body-line and more streamlined stroke.
-Your lower legs and feet will come along for the ride and respond with far greater power moving from the human engine.
+Not only is the movement far more effective in the water, it will help you to displace the additional 8-10kg of water that may be sitting above your legs, creating a sleeker, longer body-line and more streamlined stroke.
+Your lower legs and feet will be higher in the water and respond with far greater power with the movement initiated from the more effective human engine.